deceasedvector/portfolio/docs/writing-samples/api-guide.md

 ???+ example "Meta"

     DirectScale didn't have any API docs outside of the code generated reference docs through Azure's API Gateway.
-Client developers needed on how to start using the API.
-With that in mind, I wanted to create a simple overview of the API and provide developers to means to get started with the API as quickly as possible.
-The full plan was to build out a more user-friendly API doc and test site, but alas I was unable to see the project fully realized.
+Client developers needed to know how to start using the API.
+With that in mind, I wanted to create a simple overview of the API and provide developers the means to get started as quickly as possible.
+The full plan was to build out a more user-friendly API docs and test site, but alas, I was unable to see the project fully realized.

     This sample provides the developers a high-level view of the API and some steps to make that initial call with Postman.